 Corporations have many requirements governing annual meetings, stockholders (including who can be a stockholder), and filing of taxes.
 There are advantages and disadvantages to both forms which is why consultations with professionals is recommended.
 More information on the forms needed can be found under the PA Department of State web site and the PA Department of State Corporation Bureau.

 Cooperatives are usually established to assist members with purchasing supplies, marketing their products, and to have a greater influence in the industry.
 Cooperatives are usually operated through a Board of Directors with input from the membership.
 Members usually have a vote as to who is on the Board and some cooperatives determine the value of the member's vote on the amount of shares held.
-An Agricultural Alternatives publication and web page is Cooperatives.
 For an introduction to cooperatives, view the USDA publication called "Co-ops 101: An Introduction to Cooperatives".

 When seeking financing, there are several steps you should take before approaching and funding source.